Anoncoin/anoncoin-website/about/Anoncoin_development_team.md

 ### Geekz

-Geekz is the web designer who is in charge of [Ancblockchain](http://ancblockchain.com/), Anoncoin block explorer.
+Geekz is the web designer who is in charge of Ancblockchain.com, an Anoncoin block explorer.

 ### N00n